How to Split Profit in a Partnership: A Guide for Small Businesses

 Types of Partnerships

 First, to determine your split, you need to settle on the type of small business partnership for your firm.
-I highly recommend that you do not set up your partnership yourself.
+It’s not recommended to set up your partnership yourself.
 Instead, use a competent legal service or your local business attorney.

 • General partners will participate in the operations and management of the businesses within the partnership and additionally have personal liability for the debts of the partnership.
 To set this partnership up with a business name, most states require you to get a DBA (doing business as) name.
 A DBA is basically just an alias for your business, but you’re usually required to have one if you intend to do business and open a bank account under a company name instead of the legal names of the partners.
-If you don’t have a legal partnership agreement, which you should, your profits will be assumed to be split equally amongst the partners.
-(See our DBA definition page for more.)
+If you don’t have a legal partnership agreement (which you should), your profits will be assumed to be split equally amongst the partners.
+(See our DBA definition page for more info.)

 • Equity partners have a share of ownership in the overall partnership and its business assets.